rokka-io/rokka-client-php-cli/README.md

 ## Download: .phar

-The cli is provided as a stand alone tool.
+The cli can be used as a standalone commandline tool.
 Download the .phar from our [releases](https://github.com/rokka-io/rokka-client-php-cli/releases) page and put it into e.g. `/usr/local/bin/rokka-cli`.

 ## Installation: Composer